 Field-hunting tip

-Look in sedimentary deposits, weathering zones country — that is the host setting where delvauxite typically forms.
+Look in sedimentary deposits, weathering zones country, the host setting where delvauxite typically forms.
 If you start seeing limonite, vivianite, strengite in float, you are in the right ground.
 Field specimens usually show a botryoidal, reniform, massive habit, so train your eye for that shape before scanning the outcrop.